jamesward/jaxrsbars/README.md

     }

 The `getJacksonDBCollection` method uses the MongoDB connection that was setup in `BarServer` to provide access to the MongoDB collection that stores the `Bar` objects.
-The `addBar` method has a `Path` of `addBar` meaning it will be accessible via HTTP requests to the `/addBar` URL.
-It also only handles `POST` requests and consumes & produces "application/json" content.
+The `addBar` method has a `Path` of `bar` meaning it will be accessible via HTTP requests to the `/bar` URL.
+It also only handles `POST` requests and consumes & produces `application/json` content.
 If you start the `BarServer` locally you can test this method using the `curl` command:

-    curl -d '{"name":"foo"}' -H "Content-type:application/json" http://localhost:8080/addBar
+    curl -d '{"name":"foo"}' -H "Content-type:application/json" http://localhost:8080/bar

 The JSON data that is being sent to the server is automatically deserialized into a `Bar` instance.
 That object is added to the MongoDB collection and the resulting `Bar` now containing a primary key is returned.
 You should see something like: